Yell0wF1sh/Express-demo-app/README.md

 ## Description
 This is a git repository which contains the code of programming assignment 04 (pa04) for cosi103a in Brandeis University.

-This is a app built to use Express and MongoDB to create an app that allows users to do different operations to a MongoDB database which contains information of transactions.
-Users can add, delete, edit, show transactions in desired order, and so on.
+This is an app built with Express and MongoDB to allow users to do various operations including add, delete, edit, and show details of a list of transactions entered by the user.
+The database built using MongoDB records this list of transactions and has a login procedure to keep the data safe.

 ## Author